 A product rules CPQ template that simplifies multiple SKU variations into a guided question and answer process eliminates complexities and produces quotes that are easy for buyers to understand.
 Cross and upsell advice is built into the workflow, so deals can be tailored to each buyer’s needs.

-A CPQ with guided selling enables sales reps to create automatic quotes complete with visual product comparisons, online visual aids, and audit trails.
+A CPQ with guided selling enables sales reps to create automatic pricing quotes complete with visual product comparisons, online visual aids, and audit trails.
 Sales managers can track all changes and actions taken as they happen.

-Instant, high-quality quotes enable sales teams to expedite the quotation process, typically reducing it from days and weeks to minutes and hours.
+Instant, high-quality professional quotes enable sales teams to expedite the quoting process, typically reducing it from days and weeks to minutes and hours.
 Sales reps and channel partner reps will be quoting like pros – with minimal training – and the personalized quote templates will help sales organizations maintain a standardized, professional company message.

 Benefits of CPQ